PossibleSolutions/StreamClassifier/README.md

 - Mask comparison and addition
 - File compression

+Part3
+- Merge and rasterize input correction polygons
+- Change raster cell values based on these corrections
+- Remove potentially unwanted classes
+- Sieve so that the amount of isolated pixels is minimized

 ## Inputs
 - NLS Topographic database (https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/datasets-and-interfaces/product-descriptions/topographic-database) “kohdeluokka” 36311 (stream, under 2m) and “kohdeluokka” 36312 (stream 2-5m).
 - Training material, where streams are classified manually (or in some other valid method) into “natural streams” and “ditches”.